thekalinga/books-raw/repo/india/interesting-people/balagopal/balagopal-maoist-movement-in-andhra-pradesh/01-article.md

 state over the heads of the masses, the masses can withdraw further, and even become resentful.
-After the first immense success of the Maoists among the Gonds of Adilabad district in the late 1970s and early 1980s, from the next generation that came of age in the1990s one often heard the honest query: are adivasis the guinea pigs of revolution?
-The temptation to which the Maoists have too often succumbed, namely, to condemn all such doubt as arising from the "petty-bourgeois tendencies" of a new elite only makes matters worse.
-In this sense the real challenge for the Maoists is not whether they can militarily get the better of the greyhounds, who have a clear upper hand at present, but whether they can retain active support from one generation to the next while retaining their Maoist strategy, or even by recasting it to suit the changes in the needs and aspirations of the new generation in the changed social context
+After the first immense success of the _Maoists_ among the _Gonds_ of Adilabad district in the late 1970s and early 1980s, from the next generation that came of age in the1990s one often heard the honest query: are _adivasis_ the guinea pigs of revolution?
+The temptation to which the _Maoists_ have too often succumbed, namely, to condemn all such doubt as arising from the "_petty-bourgeois_ tendencies" of a new elite only makes matters worse.
+In this sense the real challenge for the _Maoists_ is not whether they can militarily get the better of the _greyhounds_, who have a clear upper hand at present, but whether they can retain active support from one generation to the next while retaining their _Maoist_ strategy, or even by recasting it to suit the changes in the needs and aspirations of the new generation in the changed social context